NathanSDunn/raspi-build/README.md

 #### XBMC/Media Centre
 * [RaspBMC](http://www.raspbmc.com/) - An XBMC media centre based on [Raspbian](http://www.raspbian.org/) and developed specifically for the Raspberry Pi.
 Can be installed by writing a pre-prepared image to an SD card or as a network install.
 It also automatically upgrades itself on boot as new updates become available.
 * [OpenELEC](http://openelec.tv/) - A very clean, easy to install (via [BerryBoot](http://www.berryterminal.com/doku.php/berryboot)) intuitive distribution.
 Seems to run [slightly quicker](http://www.youtube.com/watch?v=bYfU7v_FO6U) than RaspBMC for most operations but wi-fi seems to randomly drop out and become unavailable until reboot.
+There is a [script available to auto-reconnect](https://github.com/meinside/raspiconfigs/blob/master/cron/wlan_check.sh) that you may want to take a look at if this is an issue.

 #### Emulation/Gaming
 * [ChameleonPi](http://chameleon.enging.com/) - supposed to be great for this however have not yet tested.